tinted-theming/home/builder.md

 ## Overrides

-These values can be optionally used to style in templates instead of referencing the base00-base0F values.
+These values can optionally be used in templates to style instead of referencing the `base00`-`base0F` values.

 ## Slugify